Last Updated on March 12, 2021 by Julia Wilson

 Why do mother cats chew off their kitten’s whiskers?

 It’s not uncommon for a mother cat to chew off the whiskers of her kittens.
-It is thought she does this to stop the kittens wandering too far and possibly getting into trouble.
+It is thought she does this to stop the kittens from wandering too far and possibly getting into trouble.

 The Devon and Cornish Rex breeds have shortened curly whiskers.